-n a prior water supply assessment.
+n a prior water supply assessment is being completed for a project a prior water supply assessment.
 Check all of the following that арріў. ☐ Changes in the Project have substantially increased water demand. ☐ Changes in circumstances or conditions have substantially affected IRWD's ability to provide a sufficient water supply for the Project. ☐ Significant new information has become available which was not known and could not have been known at the date of the prior Water Supply Assessment.